|

 knowledge of the constraints allows us to “see through” the apparent

 complexity.
-However, locating and exploiting
+However, locating and

-the constraints is, of itself, insufficient.
+exploiting the constraints is, of itself, insufficient.
+There is something else that we must know

-leave that until we determine the fundamental driver for the systemic
+about, but we will have to leave that until we determine the fundamental

-paradigm.
-What then of the systemic/global optima paradigm?
-We hardly need to say that this is currently
+paradigm?
+We hardly need to say that

-characterized by Goldratt’s Theory of Constraints.
+this is currently characterized by Goldratt’s Theory of Constraints.
 And let’s suggest that currently there is

 no other cohabitant methodology or approach that occupies this position.
-Again the reason will become clearer when we
+Again the reason will become clearer when

-examine the driver for the systemic paradigm.
+we examine the driver for the systemic paradigm.
 Scientific

 management, operations research, systems thinking, theory of constraints; are

-blanket terms for management philosophies within (and in-between) our two
+blanket terms for management philosophies within (and in-between) our two paradigms

-make this determination?
-What is it
+determination?
+What is it that

-them reductionist?
+reductionist?
 What is it that

-underlies Theory of Constraints that makes it systemic – and yet precludes systems
+underlies Theory of Constraints that makes it systemic – and yet precludes

-thinking from the same paradigm?
-Time to
+systems thinking from the same paradigm?
+Time to delve

-delve a little deeper.
+a little deeper.
 What is the fundamental driver that underlies the

 world of scientific management?
-What is
+What

-the fundamental driver that unites the reductionist manufacturing/process
+is the fundamental driver that unites the reductionist manufacturing/process

 planning and control systems, accounting, quality, and project management